Emiliano Sala: Cardiff threatened by FIFA with three-window ban over transfer fee

 Nantes subsequently complained to world football's governing body in February over the non-payment, leading to Monday's written explanation of their findings.

-FIFA's Players' Status Committee have stated that if Cardiff do not pay the €6m within 45 days of receiving bank details from Nantes, "a ban from registering any new players, either nationally or internationally, for the maximum duration of three entire and consecutive registration periods shall become effective".
+FIFA's Players' Status Committee has stated that if Cardiff do not pay the €6m within 45 days of receiving bank details from Nantes - understood to have been last week - "a ban from registering any new players, either nationally or internationally, for the maximum duration of three entire and consecutive registration periods shall become effective".

 If Cardiff do not pay that figure by the conclusion of the three-transfer window ban, the matter will be heard by FIFA's Disciplinary Committee for consideration and a formal decision.

+World football's governing body also confirmed that when Cardiff formally appeal to the Court of Arbitration for Sport (CAS) to contest the payment of €6m, the 45-day deadline will be suspended.

+Cardiff have not yet submitted the necessary paperwork but are planning to do so.

-FIFA's ruling argued that the transfer had been officially completed before Sala's death and therefore Cardiff remained obliged to make payment.
+FIFA's ruling stated that the transfer had been officially completed before Sala's death and therefore Cardiff remained obliged to make payment.

+A section of the judgement read: "The player's transfer from Nantes to Cardiff has to be considered as validly concluded between the parties.
+Hence, the player was a player of Cardiff."

 The club had argued that the circumstances surrounding Sala's death, in a plane organised by an agent who brokered the transfer, meant Nantes were liable for damages caused to them.

-FIFA stated in its written explanation, however, that criminal or civil liability will be a matter for the courts and not FIFA.
+FIFA stated in their written explanation, however, that criminal or civil liability will be a matter for the courts and not them.